-- 1. It is about the development of the pupil's knowledge and understanding of herself or himself as a sexual being, about what it means to be fully human, called to live in healthy relationships with self and others and being enabled to make moral decisions in conscience. - 2.
-The focus will be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
-This will include the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.
+- RHSE is about the development of the pupil's knowledge and understanding of herself or himself as a sexual being, about what it means to be fully human, called to live in healthy relationships and being enabled to make moral decisions in conscience. - 2.
+The focus will be on "we want the subjects to put in place the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online."
+1This will include the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.